Cost

 When major road projects cost hundreds of millions of dollars, fewer dollars remain available for parks, sidewalks, trails, placemaking, and other community priorities.

-Blue Print Major Cooridor Projects
+Blue Print Major Roadway Capacity Projects

 Project